skofic/environmental-services/notes/README.md

 This section contains the services used to query and aggregate [WorldClim](https://worldclim.org) data.
 Each record represents a 30 seconds arc grid cell containing historic and future modelled data covering yearly and monthly statistics.

-Records are structured as follows:
+Records are stored in the `WorldClim` collection and structured as follows:

 - **`geometry_hash`**: This is the MD5 hash of the geometry_bounds property, it represents the primary key of the record.
 - **`geometry_point`**: This is the GeoJSON point corresponding to the center of the measurement area.